 (c) Even if standard costing method is not applied in any industry, the method can be used there.

-(d) By setting the standard price, control the material cost may be exercised by the method, which maybe called the price that should be.
+(d) By setting the standard price, control on material cost may be exercised by the method, which may be called the price that should be.

 Disadvantages: